ibm-cloud-docs/containers/cs_storage_block.md

     {: screen}

 7. Note the `id`, `ip_addr`, `capacity_gb`, and `lunId` of the block storage device that you want to mount to your cluster.

+### Step 2: Creating a persistent volume (PV) and a matching persistent volume claim (PVC)

-8. Create a configuration file for your PV.
-Include the block storage ID, IP address, the size, and lun ID that you retrieved in the previous step.
+1. Create a configuration file for your PV.
+Include the block storage ID, IP address, the size, and lun ID that you retrieved earlier.

     ```
     apiVersion: v1